 What Is Asexuality?

 Asexuality is a difficult sexual orientation to understand and can be even harder to explain.
-If you are questioning whether you may be asexual, if you’ve recently had a loved one come out to you and you want to learn more, or if you are asexual and need a way to describe your sexuality to others, we hope this will be a helpful resource for you.
+If you are questioning whether you may be asexual, if you’ve recently had a loved one come out to you and you want to learn more, or if you are asexual and need a way to describe your sexuality to others, we hope this will be a helpful resource for you that will answer the question what is asexuality?

 For more in depth discussions and explanations, listen to our episode all about asexuality.

 We are not experts.
 We are just a few podcasters who have been involved in the asexual community for a few years and who have first-hand experience with the sexuality as an aromantic asexual girl (Sarah) and a demisexual girl (Kayla).
 But this does not mean that our experiences are universal for all asexual people.
 Just because something is true for us — Sarah not wanting kids, for instance — doesn’t mean it’s true for all asexuals.
-But we’ll be covering asexuality in broad strokes here, so hopefully this won’t be an issue.
+But we’ll be answering the question what is asexuality in broad strokes here, so hopefully this won’t be an issue.

 First, a Bit of Vocab